apache/amoro/site/docs/ch/guides/deployment.md

 optimizer_groups:
   - name: default
     container: localContainer
+    properties:
+      memory: "1024" # The size of memory allocated for each parallel

   - name: external-group
     container: external # The external container is used to host all externally launched optimizers.